- Wes Craven

 - Release Date

 Wes Craven enters familiar territory with his latest body count movie, My Soul to Take, a shameful and thinly veiled offshoot of the director’s previous material.
-Nearly every plot point can be associated to former horror fare by the director, so the material feels vaguely familiar, though harebrained and clumsy in its execution.
+Nearly every plot point can be associated with former horror fare by the director, so the material feels vaguely familiar, though harebrained and clumsy in its execution.
 The scenario involves a masked maniac (Scream), the transmigration of a killer’s soul (Shocker), haunted dreams (A Nightmare on Elm Street), and plenty of small-town urban legends (all of the above) scrambled together into a choppily edited piece of hokum that barely runs 90 minutes.
 The result is one of the worst entries in Craven’s long career in the horror genre.

 Sixteen years have passed since the death of the Riverton Ripper, a Connecticut killer presumed dead when authorities captured him and drove him into the river.
 He was a maniac with split personality disorder, whose wife, child, and unborn baby had no idea that their husband and father was the notorious murderer.
 On the night of his death, seven children were born, one for each of the killer’s seven personalities.
 And now, on their birthdays, these seven 16-year-olds gather from various high school cliques to propel the superstition that one day the Riverton Ripper with come back to claim their seven souls.
 If Craven bases his stories at all on his own experiences, his high school days must’ve been rough, as yet again, one of his movies features a clan of teens slain one by one by a masked madman.